devlopAndroid/KaamEazy/README.md

 **Firebase Auth** - Firebase Authentication provides backend services, easy-to-use SDKs, and ready-made UI libraries to authenticate users to your app.

-**Glide** - Glide is a fast and efficient open source media management and image loading framework for Android that wraps media decoding, memory and disk caching.
+**Glide** - Glide is a fast and efficient open source media management and image loading framework for Android that wraps media decoding, memory and disk caching, and resource pooling into a simple and easy to use interface.

 **Material Components for Android** - Modular and customizable Material Design UI components for Android.